calmm-js/partial.lenses/README.md

 ##### <a name="L-maximum"></a> [≡](#contents) [`L.maximum(traversal, maybeData)`](#L-maximum "L.maximum: Ord a => PTraversal s a -> Maybe s -> Maybe a")

-`L.maximum` computes a maximum of the optional ordered elements targeted by the traversal.
+`L.maximum` computes a maximum, according to the `>` operator, of the optional elements targeted by the traversal.

 For example: